FLW-TUDO/py_mmwave_dev/pymmw_visualizer/docs/README.md

 In GNU/Linux, the launcher attempts to find and select serial ports of a valid USB device if no serial ports are provided.

-## Internals

-1. The launcher
-   - performs a connection test and resets the device (via the XDS110 debug probe).
-   - observes the control port and tries to detect the firmware by its welcome message.
-   - dynamically imports and initializes the handler (from `/mss/*.py`) for the firmware.
-2. The handler
-   - reads its configuration file (from `/mss/*.cfg`) once at startup.
-   - observes the data port and starts applications (from `/app/*.py`) defined in `_meta_` with their required arguments.
-   - captures data from the data port, possibly performs data preprocessing, and pipes the data to the application processes.
-3. Each application process
-   - takes the data from stdin.
-   - performs postprocessing, mostly for visualization or capturing purposes.
-   - puts data, if implemented, to a file in `/log`.

-> Be patient when using Capture Demo for the "FFT of IF signals" application as the ADC data is first copied from ADC buffers to L3 memory and then published via UART.
-The update interval is about 10 seconds.

-## Configuration

-The configuration files are pretty much like the original TI's profiles, except that they are JSON-formatted.
-Furthermore, all entries without a value (set to null) are attempted to be filled up with inferred values from the additional `_settings_` block, which contains advanced settings for postprocessing (like range bias due to delays in the RF frontend) and a generic antenna configuration.

-> Make sure to have an appropriate configuration file with reasonable settings related to the firmware and handler, respectively, residing in `/mss`.
-Several configuration files with exemplary settings for different profiles and use cases are stored in `/mss/cfg`.

 ## Dependencies

 The toolbox works at least under GNU/Linux and Windows 10 with Python 3.8.5 - 3.8.9 if the following dependencies are met: